TyOverby/tyoverby.github.io/posts/bincode_release.md

 # Should I use Bincode?
 Bincode is great for very specific serialization tasks, but is less than ideal for others.
-To help you decide if you should use bincode or not, I've provided a helpful cost benefit analysis below.
+To help you decide if you should use it or not, I've provided a helpful cost benefit analysis below.

 __Pros__